Summer in Florence : July 2-16, 2019

 The end date of this course is coordinated to permit students to optionally continue with the advanced Reading Latin + Art History session in Florence or with the Calder Classics Reading Latin + Ancient History course in Rome from July 18-30.

 Students read classical works in translation by such authors as Homer, Vergil and Ovid, as well as contemporary fiction and poetry.
-Readings build on classical themes that are carefully curated to inspire every student’s own writing.
+Readings build on classical themes that are carefully curated to inspire each student’s own writing.
 In response to prompts based on these themes, students compose and submit their creative writing during workshops where peers and mentors read and critique the work in a constructive and supportive environment.

 Each Creative Writing student submits a second draft of a longer piece that is honed further.
 In a culminating experience, Creative Writing students share their final polished work aloud with their peers in the Latin program.